Raid on Combahee Ferry: Liberation of slaves

 Those slaves working in the fields, unaware of the Emancipation Proclamation, were wary when they first saw the approaching Union ships and troops, but word spread quickly that the forces were there to liberate them.
 Many ran to the riverbank and begged to be taken on board the ships, despite the efforts of overseers and Confederate soldiers to stop them.

-In an 1869 biography of Tubman written by Sarah Hopkins Bradford, Harriet Tubman is quoted:
+In an 1869 biography of Harriet Tubman written by Sarah Hopkins Bradford, Tubman is quoted:

 Hundreds of slaves stood on the shore.
 When the small boats put out to get them, they all wanted to get in at once.
 After the boats were filled to capacity and beyond, the throng of escapees still ashore held on to the boats to prevent them from leaving, putting the boats in danger of capsizing.
 Oarsmen tried beating them on their hands, but the freed workers would not let go.
 The small boats made several trips back and forth to load those who wanted to leave.

 The Union ships returned to Beaufort the next day.
 Soldiers took the freedmen to stay at the First Baptist Church before they were transported to a resettlement camp on St. Helena Island.
 Due to the efforts in planning and intelligence provided by Tubman and her contacts, more than 750 slaves were freed as a result of Montgomery's raid.
 Many of the men joined the Union Army.